 Configure Exclusions in TDR

-In your TDR account, add the exclusions to manually identify paths for files and processes that you do not want Host Sensors to monitor.
-Before you deploy a Host Sensor on computers that have McAfee installed, Add exclusions for the McAfee file paths as TDR Exclusions in your TDR account.
+In your TDR account, you can add exclusions to manually identify paths for files and processes that you do not want Host Sensors to monitor.
+Before you deploy a Host Sensor on computers that have McAfee installed, add exclusions for the McAfee file paths as TDR Exclusions in your TDR account.
 To add the exclusions to TDR, you can either use Predefined Exclusion Sets or add the exclusions manually.

-In your TDR account add the TDR exclusions for the paths listed in the Integration Summary.
+In your TDR account, add the TDR exclusions for the paths shown in the Integration Summary.

 Unless otherwise noted, configure each TDR exclusion with these options, which are selected by default: